St. Anthony High School (Illinois): Academics

 St. Anthony High School offers AP classes in Calculus, Statistics, Chemistry, Biology, and English.
 Dual enrollment classes through Lake Land College include Composition, College Algebra, and Finite Math.

 In addition, SAHS offers modified classes for those who may need academic assistance in certain areas.

 SAHS is accredited by the Illinois State Board of Education and the North Central Association Commission on Accreditation and School Improvement (NCACASI), of which SAHS is a member.

 Athletics

 St. Anthony of Padua competes in the National Trail Conference (NTC) and is also a member of the Illinois High School Association (IHSA).
 The teams compete as the Bulldogs and Lady Bulldogs.
 The Bulldogs were awarded the Program of the Year by the Decatur Herald & Review after the 2016–17 school year.

 The school sponsors interscholastic athletic teams for students in bass fishing, bowling, basketball, cross country, golf, soccer, tennis, and track and field.
 Boys may also compete in baseball, while girls may also compete in cheerleading, softball, and volleyball.

 The following teams have competed in the IHSA sponsored state tournaments or meets:

-The following individuals have won a state title at an IHSA State Tournament or meet:

-Extra-curricular programs

-St. Anthony High School's extracurricular activities include: